nyc-pyladies/2018-vsc-editor/4_1_navigation_walkthrough.md

 Type <kbd> ⌘ P</kbd> to navigate to `blog/post_edit.html`.
 Open up that template.

 ### Find and replace
 Let's pretend the website owner wants us to change the headline on this page from "New post" to "Submit a blog post".
 Typing <kbd> ⌥ ⌘ F</kbd> (option + command + F) will open a Find and Replace option to change the text.
-If you wanted to do run Find and Replace across *all* files in the project, you could type <kbd> ⌥ ⌘ H </kbd> (option + command + H)
+If you wanted to do run Find and Replace across *all* files in the project, you could type <kbd> ⇧⌘H  </kbd> (shift + command + H)

 ### Creating a new file or folder
 You can see a dropdown with the option to create a new file or folder by right clicking on the folder you want to add it to in the side panel.